ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

 * Ensure that the CPU and memory in the default cluster of your instance is sufficient for the IBM Spectrum Protect Plus virtual machine.
 * Ensure that the NFS mounts available on the VMware ESXi™ servers are sufficient based on the version of the ESXi servers.

-  Instances that are deployed in (or upgraded) to V2.2 or later releases have an `NFS.MaxVolumes` parameter setting in VMware.
+   Instances that are deployed in (or upgraded) to V2.2 or later releases have an `NFS.MaxVolumes` parameter setting in VMware®.
 This parameter defines the maximum number of NFS mounts on an ESXi server and can be set to a maximum of 256 that is specific to the version of the ESXi server.
-For more information, see [Increasing the default value that defines the maximum number of NFS mounts on an ESXi/ESX host](https://kb.vmware.com/s/article/2239){:external}.
+For more information, see [Increasing the default value that defines the maximum number of NFS mounts on an ESXi/ESX host](https://kb.vmware.com/s/article/2239){: external}.

    The IBM Spectrum Protect Plus service can use up to 11 of the NFS volumes on each ESXi server in the default cluster of your instance.
 In addition, the service creates transient NFS mounts for backup and restore purposes.
 Therefore, you must set the number of NFS mounts to a minimum of 64 to ensure that the service can be installed and function successfully.

 ## Considerations when you delete IBM Spectrum Protect Plus
 {: #spp_considerations-remove}

 Review the following considerations before you delete the IBM Spectrum Protect Plus service:
-* Before you delete the service, you must remove any personal VMs from storage deployed with this service.
+* Before you delete the service, you must remove any personal VMs from storage that are deployed with this service.
 * Ensure that all the backup job configurations are removed along with active backup or restore operations.
 * When you delete the service, the storage for the backup repository is deleted from the IBM Spectrum Protect Plus VM and the storage order is canceled, which deletes the backup repository data permanently.
 * When you delete the service, the backup storage that is ordered for the service is deleted too.
 All the backups become inaccessible during service deletion.